We use minimal analytics to improve the site. Is that okay?

 Available At: Amazon

-The Peak Design slide camera straps or leash straps are really nice.
-They come in three different sizes and work with the Peak Design clip system so you can easily take them off.
-I like to use these straps with the Clutch hands strap so that my camera doesn’t look ridiculous with all these red dingles hanging off the body when I’m not using the strap.
+The Peak Design slide camera straps or leash straps are nice.
+They come in three sizes and work with the Peak Design clip system, so you can easily remove them.
+I like to use these straps with the Clutch hands strap so that my camera doesn’t look ridiculous, with all these red dingles hanging off the body when I’m not using the strap.

-For the Sony A7c, you’ll most likely want the thing 19mm wide strap.
-But if you have a lot of big lenses you might prefer the thicker 32mm strap.
+For the Sony A7c, you’ll most likely want the 19mm wide strap.
+But if you have many big lenses, you might prefer the thicker 32mm strap.

 SL – 45mm wide